-Sunday Mostly sunny.
-Winds S 15 to 20 km/h becoming light in the evening then becoming E 15 to 20 km/h in the late evening.
+Wednesday Mostly sunny.
+Winds SE 15 to 20 km/h becoming light in the evening then becoming E 15 to 20 km/h in the late evening.
 Daytime maximum temperatures between 18 and 23.

 Southwest Weather Forecasts

 ||8||26||5%||< 1mm||Nil||SE 12||65||SE 11||33|

 As wind and rain from Cyclone Debbie unleashed havoc on the north Queensland coast, one family welcomed their new daughter into the world.

 Queenslanders have awoken to survey the full extent of Tropical Cyclone Debbie's destruction.